Book Review Contest

 The Brandel Librarians believe that reading and discussing literature are some of the great pleasures of life.
 We hope to encourage a dynamic literary conversation at North Park and are asking you to contribute a review of something that you have read.

 The library would like to publish the reviews we receive online and possibly display them in the library.
-We also plan to have a special event with all contest participants in the library in January.
+We also plan to have a special event with all contest participants in the library.

 Will you join the conversation?

 The Brandel Library wants to encourage NPU students to read and interact with books.
 Therefore we are asking current students to read a book and submit a written review to us over winter break.